 The findings of Canlı and Sarıgül highlight that while translation aids comprehension, it can dilute the immersive potential of English instruction in foundational stages (23).
 Moreover, the study by Villanueva supports this tension, noting that EPSTs often experience linguistic drift when student comprehension becomes the dominant instructional priority (307).
 In this context, excessive code-switching emerges not merely as a linguistic choice but as a structural challenge, one that underscores the need for teacher education programs to scaffold both fluency and responsiveness in multilingual classrooms.

-Insufficient Pedagogical Preparedness during Instruction.
+3.7 Insufficient Pedagogical Preparedness during Instruction

 A significant challenge faced by EPSTs during their practicum was their insufficient pedagogical preparedness, particularly in teaching English as a second language.
 Despite their willingness and confidence in using English, many struggled to simplify complex English concepts for learners.
 One PST shared, "It’s okay for me to speak English, but when it comes to teaching, I struggle" (FGD 23).
 This struggle was echoed by another participant who stated, "I thought it would be really easy, but I really struggled with how to teach the concept" (IDI 9).
 The difficulty in effectively delivering lessons in a way that students could understand was a recurring issue, highlighting the gap between theoretical knowledge and practical application in the classroom.

 Another challenge that PSTs faced was the inability to implement differentiated instruction to cater to learners' diverse levels of language proficiency.
 Many admitted to relying on uniform strategies that failed to address the varying needs of their students.
 One PST noted, "I really can’t think of differentiated instruction or activities that would fit my concept" (IDI 2).
 This struggle was particularly evident when integrating real-life examples into lessons, with one PST stating, "The integration of real-life examples is where I always get challenged" (FGD 6).
 These challenges emphasised the need for more effective training in adapting teaching methods to diverse student needs.